-- Instead of a giant switch, one could have separate routines for each nonterminal (as with recursive top-down parsing) and a switch on productions having this nonterminal as LHS (see examples later) - Global variables can be used instead of parameters to pass inherited attributes by side-effects (with care) - Can be easily adapted to use syntax-directed translation schemes (by interleaving child analysis and semantic actions)
+- Instead of a giant switch, one could have separate routines for each nonterminal (as with recursive top-down parsing) and a switch on productions having this nonterminal as LHS (see examples later) - Global variables can be used instead of parameters to pass inherited attributes by side-effects (with care) - Can be easily adapted to use syntax-directed translation schemes (by interleaving child analysis and semantic actions) - In object-oriented languages, this can be implemented with: - one class for each nonterminal symbol, or for each syntactic category (expression, statement, etc.) - either one 'Analyse' method in each class (difficult to maintain, extend) or using the visitor design pattern.

-Implementation of SDD's
+Implementation of SDD's: during parsing